filecoin-project/filecoin-docs/docs/store/README.md

 # Get started on Filecoin

-Welcome to the starting point to start interacting with the Filecoin Network.
+Welcome to the starting point to begin interacting with the Filecoin Network.
 Content in this section will help you to:

 - Understand [how Filecoin works](how-filecoin-works/), what different actors participate in the network and what roles they play.
 - Get familiar with the Filecoin terminology: deals, messages, blocks, miners...